Out-of-sample gravity predictions and trade policy counterfactuals: Abstract

 \section{Abstract}

-Gravity equations are often used to evaluate counterfactual trade policy scenarios, such as the effect of regional trade agreements on trade flows.
-In this paper, we argue that the suitability of gravity equations for this purpose crucially depends on their out-of-sample predictive power.
-We propose a methodology that compares different versions of the gravity equation, both among themselves and with machine learning-based forecast methods such as random forests and neural networks.
-We find that the 3-way gravity model is difficult to beat in terms of out-of-sample \emph{average} predictive performance, especially if a flexible specification is used.
-This result further justifies its place as the predominant tool for applied trade policy analysis.
-However, when the goal is to predict \emph{individual} bilateral trade flows, the 3-way model can be outperformed by an ensemble machine learning method.
+Gravity equations are often used to evaluate the effects of trade policies, such as regional trade agreements.
+We argue that their suitability for this purpose critically depends on their ability to produce unbiased out-of-sample predictions.
+We propose a methodology to evaluate the out-of-sample predictions obtained with gravity equations and with machine learning methods.
+We find that the 3-way gravity model is difficult to beat when the purpose is to evaluate policy interventions, further cementing its position as the predominant tool for applied trade policy analysis.
+However, when the goal is to predict \emph{individual} flows, machine learning methods can be preferable.

 \textbf{JEL Classification}: C45, C53, C63, F14